The La Salle University Student Ambassadors Constitution

 The election of Ambassadors to the Executive Board will occur in the Spring Semester of each academic year.

-- All members are eligible to run for positions on the Executive Board
+- All members who have been active members for at least one semester are eligible to run for positions on the Executive Board

 - Nominations will be made at the general Ambassador meeting, two weeks prior to the Executive Board elections.